Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 In this lab, you will complete the following tasks:

-+ Task 1: How to apply a label
++ Task 1: How to apply a Sensitivity label to word document
 + Task 2: Impact of that label

 ## Architecture diagram